FGDES/libVIODES/README.md

 #### libFAUDES types vs libVIODES types

-Each faudes object derived from faudes::Type is identified by its name from the faudes type registry for short fType.
-An fType is wrapped in a Qt-style model to hold additional data for visual representation, eg orders of lists or positions of nodes in a graph.
+Each faudes object derived from faudes::Type is identified by its name from the faudes type registry for short fType.An fType is wrapped in a Qt-style model to hold additional data for visual representation, eg orders of lists or positions of nodes in a graph.
 The base class for this purpose is VioModel.
 To allow for a single derivate of VioModel to represent closely related fTypes, vio models are configured by a VioStyle.
 The latter